leddoo/wenjin/main.md

             - elements.
             - `br_table`.
             - remaining ops.
+            - clone the wasm (cause we have dangling refs).
     - merge interp stuff into `Store`.
     - `MemoryCtx`.
         - basically just a pointer to `StoreMemory`.